MoneroAuth/authbot/README.md

 + Terminal window connected to a laptop computer acting as a Nym service provider (upper left)
 + Terminal window connected to my authbot running the Nym web socket client (upper right)

-In each (authbot computer and the Nym service provider laptop computer) I'm running a Nym websocket client.
+In each (authbot computer and the Nym service provider laptop computer) a Nym websocket client is running.
-The Nym service provider is also running a python program representing the service provider's service.
+The Nym service provider is also running a python program representing the service provider service.
 Here it is just echoing the message received to the terminal.

 A message is sent to the service provider by sending the authbot a command __nym_send__.
 The __nym_send__ command takes two arguments: the Nym address of the Nym service provider, and the message to send.
 The authbot command then passes the arguments to the authbot's nym-client websocket interface which sends the message to the service provider over the Nym network.
 The response from the Nym service provider is displayed in the Matrix private room.